beethovenxfi/sonic-staking/README.md

 ### claimRewards (access controlled function)

-To claim rewards and increase the rate of $stS against $S, the operator calls `claimRewards()`.
+To claim rewards and increase the rate of $stS against $S, the claimor calls `claimRewards()`.
 This will claim rewards from the supplied validators, deduct the protocol fee and add the remaining funds to the pool, increasing the amount of $S in the system while the $stS supply stays the same.

-### operatorClawBackUndelegate (access controlled function)
+### operatorInitiateClawBack (access controlled function)

 If a validator has an issue, i.e. is not online anymore, it doesn't produce rewards for the delegated stake.
 In that case, it is important that the delegated amount can be withdrawn to the pool and delegated to another validator.
 This function initiates an undelegation without burning $stS, as the withdrawn $S will in the end go back to the pool.

-### operatorClawBackWithdraw (access controlled function)
+### operatorExecuteClawBack (access controlled function)

 Once the unbonding time is over, the undelegated $S can be withdrawn into the pool.
 If this stake has been slashed, the `emergency` flag needs to be passed as true.
 This will result in a decreased rate.